Deep Six (song): Music video

 A music video directed by textile design artist Bart Hess was released on to YouTube on December 19 to promote the single.
 Despite often being described as making heavy-use of computer-generated imagery, Hess has said on his Facebook account that the video was made "without the use of any CGI."
 The video is inspired by the snake-on-a-staircase scene from Beetlejuice, with the "snake" imagery based on textured fabric designs Hess had previously created.
 The music video features dancer Amy Gilson and Burlesque artist Olivia Bellafontaine.
-As of November 2020, the video has received 30 million views on YouTube.

 The video met with positive reception from critics.
 Graham Hartmann of Loudwire compared the video to some of Manson's previous work, saying that he has "delivered some of the most iconic and visually disturbing music videos ever to be aired on MTV and the like, but "Deep Six" embraces a minimalistic quality with a bit of sci-fi weirdness to boot."
 Music Times noted that "Marilyn Manson [has always liked] to make you feel uncomfortable with his music and videos.
 While [Deep Six] is not one of Manson's craziest videos, it still gives you the creeps.
 In a good way."